BARFORD NEIGHBOURHOOD DEVELOPMENT PLAN:

 The BNDP working party (we are all named on the last page of the Plan document), which was formed in 2013, thought it was, and still think that it is, essential for Barford to have a Neighbourhood Development Plan if the residents were to have any say in the way our village was developed.
 There were many steps towards the final Plan, and it went through a number of revisions to reflect the feedback on earlier drafts.

 We hope that the Plan will be used to ensure that the aspects of Barford that we treasure will be preserved for future generations.
-Anyone seeking planning permission should re-read the Plan (see link to download below) to ensure their proposals are consistent with it.
+Anyone seeking planning permission should re-read the Plan (see link to download above) to ensure their proposals are consistent with it.

-Barford Neighbourhood Development Plan
+Barford Neighbourhood Development Plan - History

 In 2013 there were separate Parish Meetings of Barford,